gskaggs/blog/posts/2020_books.md

 Who has control in a negotiation the talker or the listener?
 The listener of course.
 That's because the talker is revealing information.

-We call these question "calibrated questions.”
+We call these questions "calibrated questions."
 We call their effect "forced empathy."

 Two key questions to make your counterpart feel like they are building their own solution: *How will we know we're on track?
 How do we address things if we're off track?*